Blockstream/lwk/README.md

 ## History

 BEWallet was [originally](https://github.com/LeoComandini/BEWallet/)
-a Elements/Liquid wallet library written in Rust to develop prototypes and experiments.
+an Elements/Liquid wallet library written in Rust to develop prototypes and experiments.

 BEWallet was based on [Blockstream's GDK](https://github.com/Blockstream/gdk).
 Essentially some GDK Rust pieces were moved to this project.

-This was used as the starting point for the Liquid Wallet Kit project, initially the parts that were not necessary have been dropped, things have been polished and new features have been addded.
+This was used as the starting point for the Liquid Wallet Kit project.
+Parts that were not necessary have been dropped, many things have been polished, and new features have been added.

-The code base has been entirely re-written, and now it has almost no similarity with the original code.
+The codebase has been entirely re-written, and now it has almost no similarity with the original code.